spcourse/monopoly/en/two player/10 Twoplayers.md

 ## Summary

-The simulation that we've implemented here is a simplified version of the often-times very complex models with which large financial institutions assess risks and determine strategies.
+The simulation that we've implemented here is a simplified version of the often-times very complex models with which large financial institutions assess risks and determine their strategies.
 At the same time, these simulations are used by political parties to predict the effects of different measures given a variation of scenarios.

 > Before submission, make sure to remove code that you no longer use.
-This includes commented prints you are no longer going to use or that the check doesn't need.
+This includes commented prints you are no longer going to use.
+Your code should pass checkpy and print the outcome for the two assignments above that are indicated in **bold**.